Frequently Asked Questions

 Look through the various ad formats using the menu at the top of this page.

-After reviewing the rates, and choosing your desired ad formats, an invoice will be emailed to you to pay.
+After reviewing the rates, and choosing desired ad formats, an invoice will be emailed for payment.

 2. What kind of advertising is available?